 Later on in the day I secured the zip-loc bag to our window.
 Standing to work on a vertical plane required my son to use different muscles whilst enjoying the same activity.

-Learning Opportunities
+Learning Opportunities for Kids

 With zig zag sensory bag your toddlers and preschoolers will work on following skills: